 - Plumbing: Assume you’ll need a toilet, sink, tub faucet, at least one showerhead, two faucets, plus handles, valves, and pipe; plumbing for a large master bath can cost $2,000+.

 If you’re reconfiguring the kitchen, expect to pay for water, electrical, and gas infrastructure changes, as well as for venting.
-Removing/adding walls and creating an odd configuration also add to the cost.
+Removing/adding walls and creating an odd configuration also add to the construction costs.
 The primary components of a kitchen remodel include:

-- Cabinets: Pre-fabricated cabinets generally start at about $150 per lineal foot, while custom cabinets typically start at around $250 per lineal foot.
+- Cabinets: Pre-fabricated cabinets generally start at about $150 per linear foot, while custom cabinets typically start at around $250 per linear foot.
 Fixing unlevel ceilings, changing the angle of a corner upper cabinet, or adding features such as pull-out shelves and soft-close doors add dollars.

 - Countertops: A standard countertop can cost $40 to $50 per square foot.
 Luxury countertops can go for $100 to $150 or more per square foot, meaning this cost aspect for a full kitchen remodel can go as high as $20,000.

 - Appliances: The cost of appliances varies, depending on the brands and models you choose.
 You can fit standard appliances into a tight budget for around $2,500, but luxury brands can add up to $50,000 to your project.
 If existing appliances are being re-installed, notify contractors so they treat them accordingly and there are no unexpected costs.

 - Backsplash: The most cost-effective option is a piece of countertop material, but many homeowners choose porcelain, ceramic, glass, or even marble or quartz tile.
 The options vary widely in cost.

 - Sink: Stainless steel sinks are popular and affordable, but there are various metals, composites, and enamels to choose from.
 Sizing and styling vary widely as well.